davideicardi/search-crawler/README.md

 And then instead of executing index.js you can execute your custom `contoso.index.js`.
 This method has the advantage that you don't modify any original file.

+Each website has also it's own configuration
+ (stored in mongodb inside each site document):

+- site.config.contentSelector - the HTML selector that must be used for text search
+- site.config.urlPattern - regex pattern that urls must match
+- site.config.crawlingCron - (optional) cron expression to controll the scheduled crawling

+These configuration can be edited using the web application or through the API.

+### Scheduled crawling

+To configure automatic crawling of website you should set the `crawlingCron` configuration with your required frequency specified as a cron expression.
+Below a quick CRON guide.

+Remember that to apply any changed in the cron scheduled expression you have to reload jobs using the appropriate command or restart the node application.

+#### CRON Quick guide

+- `* * * * * *` = every seconds<br/>
+- `0 * * * * *` = every minutes at second 0<br/>
+- `0 5 * * * *` = every hours at minute 5<br/>
+- `0 0 1 * * *` = every days at 1 AM

 ### REST API